 Optimize for SEO.

 When implementing a website carousel on your site, it's important to do so in a way that enhances your user experience (UX).
 If you don't have a clear intention for how a website carousel will enhance your UX, then you might want to consider a different design element to achieve your goals.

 HubSpot’s very own Website CRO Strategist & Copywriter, Rebecca Hinton, shares that while carousels may not be ideal, they can be a great way to personalize content for different types of customers.

-A well-designed carousel not only features your highlight content, but it can also fascinate your visitors and improve the overall user experience (UX).
+A well-designed carousel should feature your content and make it so that your users have an easier and more enjoyable experience on your site.
 Your carousel should intrigue visitors to learn more about what you have to offer and spark their interest.